athuler/PassioGo/README.md

 ## Contributing

 Interested in contributing to this package?
+Check out [open issues](https://github.com/athuler/PassioGo/issues).

-[Fork the repository](https://github.com/athuler/PassioGo/fork), make your edits, then open a pull request!
+When ready, [fork the repository](https://github.com/athuler/PassioGo/fork), make your edits, then open a pull request on the active development branch.

 ## All Transportation Systems Accessible By The API